vtexdocs/devportal/README.md

 #### Directory tree

-The diagram below represents the base structure defined to organize the files and folders of the repository.
+The diagram below represents the base structure defined to organize the files and folders of the repository, where all file names must follow the kebab-case convention.

 ```mermaid
 flowchart TB